dermansultan/WheresWaldo/README.md

 Find out where waldo and the gang are.

-Once you have completed the game your scores will be uploaded to a firebase server, where you can see where you match up to on the leaderboard.
+Once you have completed the game your scores will be uploaded to a firebase server, where you can see other's scores on the leaderboard.